david-fischer/Anki_CardGen/README.md

 ## ⚡ Quick Start

-You can find the application packaged with PyInstaller for [Linux](https://github.com/david-fischer/Anki_CardGen/releases/latest/download/acg_pyinstaller_linux.zip) and soon also for windows.
+You can find the application packaged with PyInstaller for [Linux](https://github.com/david-fischer/Anki_CardGen/releases/latest/download/acg_pyinstaller_linux.zip) and soon also for Windows.

 ## 🏗 To Do